JankariTech/blog/src/assets/BDDWithFlutter/BDDWithFlutter.md

 To start, you should install the Flutter tools stack and create a Flutter test-drive app as explained in the [get-started document](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio).

 Inside the app folder create a folder called `test_driver`.
 And inside your new folder create another one called `features`.
 In `features` we will place all the Gherkin descriptions of the expected app behavior.
-Create here a file called `increment_counter.feature` for this.
+Create a file in `features` called `increment_counter.feature` for this.

 We start the feature file with a very general description of the feature:
 ```gherkin